-Delia and Windsor Thomas White on September 14, 1892.
-They had three children: Delia Bulkley (Vail) born on November 9, 1898, Thomas H. born on August 4, 1894, and Windsor Thomas, born on July 18, 1905.
+Delia and Windsor Thomas White were married in the Holden home on September 14, 1892.
+They had three children: Delia Bulkley (Vail), born on November 9, 1898, Thomas H., born on August 4, 1894, and Windsor Thomas, born on July 18, 1905.

-Windsor Thomas White was born on August 28, 1866, in Orange, Massachusetts, to Thomas and Almira White.
+Windsor Thomas White was born on August 28, 1866, in Orange, Massachusetts, and is one of eight children born to Thomas and Almira White.

-Windsor’s father, Thomas H. White, had invented a small, hand-operated, single-thread type sewing machine in 1857.
-The White Sewing Machine Corporation was incorporated in 1876 for the manufacture of sewing machines under Thomas White’s patent by Thomas White, Rollin White, George Baker, Henry White, and D'Arcy Porter.
+Windsor’s father, Thomas H. White, had invented a small, the hand-operated sewing machine in 1857.
+The White Sewing Machine Corporation was incorporated in 1876 to manufacture sewing machines under Thomas White’s patent.
+From 1876 to 1877, the company manufactured from 150 to 200 machines daily.